ziruihao/fancy-css-workshop/README.md

       animation: fall2 13s linear infinite;
   }
 ```
-Notice that we use the shorthand version of the `animation` property, so the first argument is `animation-name`, the second is `animation-duration`, and the third is `animation-iteration-count`.
+Notice that we use the shorthand version of the `animation` property, so the first argument is `animation-name`, the second is `animation-duration`, the third is `animation-timing-function` and the fourth is `animation-iteration-count`.
 Also notice that the `animation-duration` is slightly different for `fall1` and `fall2`: this is the variation we talked about earlier.
 The characters should't move yet, since we haven't added the `@@keyframes`.

 16. So let's add the `@keyframes` that will actually make the characters move.
 ```css